-Magnificent Bastard Lelouch is actually a well-intentioned extremist.
+Lelouch is actually a well-intentioned extremist.
 His primary goal is overthrowing the oppressive Social Darwinistempire because it tramples on those who are weak or kind-hearted.
 Oh, and there's lots of mass murder of its third-class citizens and anyone who lives in a country that it wants to take over.
-In a subversion, even he has trouble stomaching some of the steps it takes to achieve his goal, as seen when he becomes physically sick after killing a half-brother who fully supported the empire - and more than that, killed several thousand people to keep his illegal experiments hidden - and nearly breaks down after unintentionally causing the death of his beloved half-sister who was much nicer and dedicated to similar but less extreme goals.
-In all, it was a choice between a terrible, terrible thing, and an even more terrible thing.
-Except for the Euphemia thing.
-He was, with a little prodding, willing to give up rather than oppose her.
-Or shoot himself, it's a little unclear.
+In a subversion, even he has trouble stomaching some of the steps it takes to achieve his goal, as seen when he becomes physically sick after killing a half-brother who fully supported the empire - and more than that, killed several thousand people to keep his illegal experiments hidden - and nearly breaks down after unintentionally making his beloved half-sister go Ax-Crazy, so Lelouch had to kill her and make the best out of a bad situation.
+In all, he often has a choice between a terrible, terrible thing, and an even more terrible thing.

 Schneizel had his own designs for bringing about world peace.
 They just happened to involve nuking a bunch of key cities and using the Black Knights and his own sister Nunnally as pawns.

-All Ryoko Asakura from the Haruhi Suzumiya series wants to do is to break the status quo and incite some reaction from the titular character.
+All Ryoko Asakura wants to do is to break the status quo and incite some reaction from the titular character.
 Her method happens to be trying to murder the narrator, and major love interest, Kyon.
 When she returns in the tenth novel as a Boxed Crook, she still wants to kill Kyon because she still believes that her actions were justified.
 Still, she protects him, because she wants to be the one to kill him.

 Also, both Tachibana Kyouko and Fujiwara, in the Anti-SOS Brigade, qualify as well, though the latter is more of a Knight Templar.
 Kyouko wants to protect the universe from destruction, and so believes that Sasaki, rather than Haruhi, is the best person to have godlike powers, since Sasaki has no desire to reshape the world.
 She says that she has no ill will against Kyon, but disagrees with the SOS Brigade's philosophy.
 Fujiwara, on the other hand, believes that the existence of Stable Time Loops in this series prevent any possibility of free will, so he wants to prevent the discovery of time travel, thus changing history and proving that free will exists.
 Unfortunately, he will stop at nothing to achieve this goal, including the attempted murder of children.